goharbor/harbor/docs/user_guide.md

 ### Configure a Per-Project CVE Whitelist

 By default, the system whitelist is applied to all projects.
 You can configure different CVE whitelists for individual projects, that override the system whitelist.
-Per-project CVE whitelists only apply to the projects in which you create them.

 1. Go to **Projects**, select a project, and select **Configuration**.
 1. Under **CVE whitelist**, select **Project whitelist**.